-- 11/28/2022 THIS EVIDENCE OF COMMERCIAL PROPERTY INSURANCE IS ISSUED AS A MATTER OF INFORMATION ONLY AND CONFERS NO RIGHTS UPON THE ADDITIONAL INTEREST NAMED BELOW.
+11/28/2022 THIS EVIDENCE OF COMMERCIAL PROPERTY INSURANCE IS ISSUED AS A MATTER OF INFORMATION ONLY AND CONFERS NO RIGHTS UPON THE ADDITIONAL INTEREST NAMED BELOW.
 THIS EVIDENCE DOES NOT AFFIRMATIVELY OR NEGATIVELY AMEND, EXTEND OR ALTER THE COVERAGE AFFORDED BY THE POLICIES BELOW.
 THIS EVIDENCE OF INSURANCE DOES NOT CONSTITUTE A CONTRACT BETWEEN THE ISSUING INSURER(S), AUTHORIZED REPRESENTATIVE OR PRODUCER, AND THE ADDITIONAL INTEREST.
-PRODUCER NAME, CONTACT PERSON AND ADDRESS (A/C, No, Ext): 312-856-9400 COMPANY NAME AND ADDRESS NAIC NO: 18031 RBN & Associates, Inc. 303 E Wacker Dr Suite 650 Chicago, IL 60601 Topa Insurance Company 24025 Park Sorrento Suite 300 Calabasas, CA 91302 FAX (A/C, No):312-856-9425 E-MAIL ADDRESS: swhite@rbninsurance.com IF MULTIPLE COMPANIES, COMPLETE SEPARATE FORM FOR EACH CODE: SUB CODE: POLICY TYPE AGENCY CUSTOMER ID #: NAMED INSURED AND ADDRESS Reverie 73 LLC LOAN NUMBER POLICY NUMBER CNPK00000579-01 1700 Shawsheen St; 2nd Floor Tewksbury MA 01876 EFFECTIVE DATE EXPIRATION DATE 11/16/2022 11/16/2023 CONTINUED UNTIL TERMINATED IF CHECKED ADDITIONAL NAMED INSURED(S) THIS REPLACES PRIOR EVIDENCE DATED: PROPERTY INFORMATION (ACORD 101 may be attached if LOCATION / DESCRIPTION mor e sp bace is required) 1148 Bridge St, Lowell, MA 01851 ANY REQUIREMENT, TERM OR CONDITION OF ANY CONTRACT OR OTHE ER D URED NAMED ABOVE FOR THE POLICY PERIOD INDICATED.
-NOTWITHSTANDING JMENT WITH RESPECT TO WHICH THIS EVIDENCE OF PROPERTY INSURANCE MAY SCRIBED HEREIN IS SUBJECT TO ALL THE TERMS, EXCLUSIONS AND CONDITIONS COVERAGE INFORMATION PERILS INSURED BAS SIC BROAD X SPECIAL COMMERCIAL PROPERTY COVERAGE AMOUNT OF INSURANCE: \$ 516,0 00 DED:5,000 YES NO N/A 🗵 BUSINESS INCOME 🔲 RENTAL VALUE Х If YES, LIMIT: 250,000 Actual Loss Sustained; # of months: BLANKET COVERAGE Х If YES, indicate value(s) reported on property identified above: \$ TERRORISM COVERAGE Х Attach Disclosure Notice / DEC IS THERE A TERRORISM-SPECIFIC EXCLUSION?
-X IS DOMESTIC TERRORISM EXCLUDED? Х LIMITED FUNGUS COVERAGE Х If YES, LIMIT: DED: FUNGUS EXCLUSION (If "YES", specify organization's form used) Х CIS CP 99 30 (10 17) REPLACEMENT COST Х AGREED VALUE Х COINSURANCE Х If YES, 80% EQUIPMENT BREAKDOWN (If Applicable) Х If YES, LIMIT: DED: ORDINANCE OR LAW - Coverage for loss to undamaged portion of bldg Х If YES, LIMIT: DED: - Demolition Costs Х If YES, LIMIT: DED: - Incr.
-Cost of Construction Х If YES, LIMIT: DED: EARTH MOVEMENT (If Applicable) X FLOOD (If Applicable) Х If YES, LIMIT: DED: WIND / HAIL INCL YES NO Subject to Different Provisions: X If YES, LIMIT: DED: NAMED STORM INCL YES NO Subject to Different Provisions: PERMISSION TO WAIVE SUBROGATION IN FAVOR OF MORTGAGE + X If YES, LIMIT: DED: HOLDER PRIOR TO LOSS X CANCELLATION SHOULD ANY OF THE ABOVE DESCRIBED POLICIES I DELIVERED IN ACCORDANCE WITH THE POLICY PROVISIO ICEL LLED BEFORE THE EXPIRATION DATE THEREOF, NOTICE WILL BE ADDITIONAL INTEREST CONTRACT OF SALE LENDER'S LOSS PAYABLE X LOS S PAY ΈE LENDER SERVICING AGENT NAME AND ADDRESS NAME AND ADDRESS VFS LLC AND ITS SUCCESSORS AND ASSIGNS, A ۹S T HEI R INTERESTS MAY APPEAR 5827 Terex AUTHORIZED REPRESENTATIVE Clarkston,, MI 48346 m © 2003-2015 ACORD CORPORATION.
+PRODUCER NAME, CONTACT PERSON AND ADDRESS (A/C, No, Ext): 312-856-9400 COMPANY NAME AND ADDRESS NAIC NO: 18031 RBN & Associates, Inc. Topa Insurance Company 303 E Wacker Dr 24025 Park Sorrento Suite 650 Chicago, IL 60601 Suite 300 Calabasas, CA 91302 FAX (A/C, No):312-856-9425 E-MAIL ADDRESS: swhite@rbninsurance.com IF MULTIPLE COMPANIES, COMPLETE SEPARATE FORM FOR EACH CODE: SUB CODE: POLICY TYPE AGENCY CUSTOMER ID #: NAMED INSURED AND ADDRESS LOAN NUMBER POLICY NUMBER Reverie 73 LLC 1700 Shawsheen St; 2nd Floor CNPK00000579-01 Tewksbury MA 01876 EFFECTIVE DATE EXPIRATION DATE CONTINUED UNTIL 11/16/2022 11/16/2023 TERMINATED IF CHECKED ADDITIONAL NAMED INSURED(S) THIS REPLACES PRIOR EVIDENCE DATED: PROPERTY INFORMATION (ACORD 101 may be attached if mor e sp bace is required) LOCATION / DESCRIPTION 1148 Bridge St, Lowell, MA 01851 THE URED NAMED ABOVE FOR THE POLICY PERIOD INDICATED.
+NOTWITHSTANDING ANY REQUIREMENT, TERM OR CONDITION OF ANY CONTRACT OR отне ER D ocu JMENT WITH RESPECT TO WHICH THIS EVIDENCE OF PROPERTY INSURANCE MAY BE ISSUED OR MAY PERTAIN, THE INSURANCE AFFORDED BY THE OF SUCH POLICIES.
+LIMITS SHOWN MAY HAVE BEEN REDUCED BY SCRIBED HEREIN IS SUBJECT TO ALL THE TERMS, EXCLUSIONS AND CONDITIONS COVERAGE INFORMATION PERILS INSURED BAS BROAD X SPECIAL 516,0 DED:5,000 ŕ NO N/A BUSINESS INCOME 🔲 RENTAL VALUE x If YES, LIMIT:250,000 Actual Loss Sustained; # of months: BLANKET COVERAGE X If YES, indicate value(s) reported on property identified above: \$ TERRORISM COVERAGE х Attach Disclosure Notice / DEC IS THERE A TERRORISM-SPECIFIC EXCLUSION?
+X IS DOMESTIC TERRORISM EXCLUDED?
+X LIMITED FUNGUS COVERAGE Х If YES, LIMIT: DED: FUNGUS EXCLUSION (If "YES", specify organization's form used) Х CIS CP 99 30 (10 17) REPLACEMENT COST Х AGREED VALUE Х COINSURANCE Х If YES, 80 % EQUIPMENT BREAKDOWN (If Applicable) Х If YES, LIMIT: DED: ORDINANCE OR LAW - Coverage for loss to undamaged portion of bldg X If YES, LIMIT: DED: - Demolition Costs X If YES, LIMIT: DED: - Incr.
+Cost of Construction X If YES, LIMIT: DED: EARTH MOVEMENT (If Applicable) - X If YES, LIMIT: DED: FLOOD (If Applicable) X If YES, LIMIT: DED: WIND / HAIL INCL YES NO Subject to Different Provisions: ~ X If YES, LIMIT: DED: NAMED STORM INCL YES NO Subject to Different Provisions: PERMISSION TO WAIVE SUBROGATION IN FAVOR OF MORTGAGE Х If YES, LIMIT: DED: HOLDER PRIOR TO LOSS X CANCELLATION SHOULD ANY OF THE ABOVE DESCRIBED POLICIES E DELIVERED IN ACCORDANCE WITH THE POLICY PROVISIO ICEI LED BEFORE THE EXPIRATION DATE THEREOF, NOTICE WILL BE ADDITIONAL INTEREST S PAY ΈE LENDER SERVICING AGENT NAME AND ADDRESS MORTGAGEE NAME AND ADDRESS EVIDENCE OF COVERAGE AUTHORIZED REPRESENTATIVE m © 2003-2015 ACORD CORPORATION.
 All rights reserved.
+S 2000 2010 AGOIND GOIN GNATION.
+AIT INNIS 16361 VEG.